whitneyburton/portfolios/students/1801-back/jake-rambold/20180301-Jake-Rambold-m1.md

 (What did you set out to accomplish this module?)

 When I came in I expected some things to be review of topics I knew, but hadn't used in a long time.
 As such I wanted to focus more on the intricacies of ruby.
+On that I feel like I've been successful in getting used to the syntax and formatting, though style has been an adjustment from well commented code.
 What I discovered instead that TDD had come in as a programming dogma.
 It's taken some adjustment to get used to.
 When I know how to write something there's a strong desire to just jump into the code and the testing feels slow and not always helpful.
+However, when things were missed in writing it suddenly became helpful in quickly locating the problem.
+It's still an adjustment to get used to and I feel like I have less a handle on the full design in favor of focusing on small chunks at a time to build a program.

 ## Rubric Scores